 AT&T’s moving averages

-Now let’s look at AT&T’s (T) technical indicators and compare them to its peers in the telecom space.
-The sell-off of AT&T stock in October saw the stock fall below its 50-day and 100-day moving averages, which indicates a bearish sentiment in the company.
+Now let’s look at AT&T’s (T) technicals and compare them to those of its rivals in the telecommunications space.
+Recently, AT&T rose above its short-term (20-day) moving average, which indicates a bullish sentiment in the company.

 Relative strength index